-As-Built numbers are only a assigned when the physical model needs to be changed to reflect that a physical defect in single part or component that is not repairable (vs. the entire assembly) has been accepted by a NCR.
-When fabricated parts arrive on site and there is a variance on one of the parts that make it different from the standard part set, a Non Conformance Report (NCR) will be generated and processed if one has not already been processed.
-If the NCR is approved, a unique number will be assigned to the NCR that links it to the impacted drawing.
-If there is no physical change in the overall model required, the impacted drawing/model will simply be annotated with the NCR number to indicate a variance from plan.
-If, however, a physical change to the model is required, a new drawing will be created with the letters "AB" placed at the end of the part model/drawing number to identify those parts and/or models that revised as-built parts.
-Top-level assembly models developed using Pro/Engineer will also be revised by replacing the standard part with the revised part that matched the features of the asbuilt part.
+As-Built numbers are only assigned when the physical model needs to be changed to reflect that the final physical configuration in the field.
+The RLM will determine if as-built drawings will be required, based on an assessment of technical, cost, and schedule risks.
+If a physical change to the model is determined by the RLM to be required, a new drawing will be created with the letters "AB" placed at the end of the part model/drawing number to identify those parts and/or models that revised as-built parts.
+Top-level assembly models developed using Pro/Engineer will also be revised by replacing the standard part with the revised part that matched the features of the as-built part.